doursand/doursand-drlnd-project-3/README.md

 This repository includes one of the possible solutions to this problem using the MADDPG algorithm , ie DDPG with multiple agents (2 agents in fact, one for each "player").
 The implementation was done using pytorch from Facebook research.

+- Tennis.ipynb is the jupyter notebook used for training
+- model.py contains the pytorch model architecture definitions
+- agent.py contains the code for the agents

 ## Instruction to install the environment
 Even though this repository present the solution developped directely in the Udacity provided environment, here is how to install it on your own machine